The-RoboTUM/IsaacNext/README.md

 - Open Isaacsim
-- Import the URDF (change these settings)
+- Import the URDF file (change these settings)
 ![See the screenshot](images/urdf_import_setting.png)
   - Choose `Moveable Base`
   - Create `Collisions From Visuals`